plotly/graphing-library-docs/_posts/r/README.md

 # Contribute to Plotly's [R Documentation](https://plotly.com/r/)

-These are the instructions for contributing to the subset of the documentation for Plotly's R graphing library which deals with Chart Studio.
+These are the instructions for contributing to the documentation for Plotly's R graphing library.

-In order to contribute to the majority of Plotly's R graphing library documentation (which is not related to Chart Studio), please visit the [plotly.r-docs](https://github.com/plotly/plotly.r-docs) repository.
+For the majority of Plotly's R graphing library documentation, please visit the [plotly.r-docs](https://github.com/plotly/plotly.r-docs) repository.

 ## Initial Steps:
 1. Clone the repo: